alopatindev/vlog-toolset/README.md

 # vlog-toolset
-Video and audio recording toolset for vloggers🎙️🎥🎬
+Video and audio recording toolset for vloggers🎙️📹🎬

 Designed to record vlogs with classical jump cuts using camera of Android-based device and microphone of GNU/Linux machine.